marigold-dev/training-security-2/README.md

 └─────────────────────────┴─────────────────────────────────────────────┘
 ```

-To have a better vizualization of the hack, the contract should be deployed
+To have a better visualization of the hack, the contract should be deployed

 Compile the first contract, the Ledger contract, and deploy it